insightfinder/InsightAgent/collectd/README.md

 ## Use this script to deploy cgroup Agent on multiple Hosts

+### Prerequisites:

+If there are any proxy settings required for your environment, make sure they are defined for both the installation user and the root user.
+The InsightFinder collectd agent requires internet access to download the packages needed for the installation process.
+After installation is complete, any proxy should be disabled to allow our agents to send data using the correct port.

 ### Install wget to download the required files :
 #### For Debian and Ubuntu
 ```